Financial-Times/origami/docs/event.md

 - I've tried to keep terminology human understable - Eg, the removal of 'categoy', 'page', 'key', 'value', 'data' should all be inherent in the data structure etc. Anything bespoke goes in 'meta'.
 - It is intentionally abstract and assumes the consumers of the event stream can manipulate the data in to their desired storage format.
 - It's for use by server and client-side systems sending events to Spoor.
+- It doesn't assume users of the data will need to join the data across tables to find the information they want.
+Though consumers may wish to split this data in to their own tables for query optimisation etc.

 ## Spec